MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-idp-okta.md

 ---
-title: Deploy Cloud App Security Conditional Access App Control for any web app using Okta
+title: Deploy Defender for Cloud Apps Conditional Access App Control for any web app using Okta
-description: This article provides information about how to deploy the Microsoft Cloud App Security Conditional Access App Control for any web app using Okta as the identity provider. ms.date: 02/18/2021 ms.topic: how-to
+description: This article provides information about how to deploy the Microsoft Defender for Cloud Apps Conditional Access App Control for any web app using Okta as the identity provider. ms.date: 02/18/2021 ms.topic: how-to
 ---